Vidhi0119/certificate-generator-django/README.md

 You can use the example file to get started: cp .env.example .env

+4. Add your details in Excel file:
+The app will check if the entered name exists in the file.
+Only names present in the sheet are allowed to generate certificates.

-4. Run migrations:
+5. Run migrations:
 python manage.py migrate

-5. Start the development server: python manage.py runserver
+6. Start the development server: python manage.py runserver

-6. Access the app at http://127.0.0.1:8000/.
+7. Access the app at http://127.0.0.1:8000/.

 Usage:
-Navigate to the web app’s main page to enter the details for the certificate.
-Fill in the required fields (e.g., name, course name, date).
+1. Enter details in the Excel file containing names of people eligible for certificates:
+The app will validate users based on this file.
+Only users whose names exist in the Excel sheet can proceed.

+2. Enter your name on the homepage.
+If your name matches an entry in the uploaded Excel file, you will be allowed to generate a certificate.

+3. Generate your certificate.
+The app will fill in the certificate with your name and details.
-Click the "Generate Certificate" button to create your certificate.
+Click the download button to get your certificate as a PDF.
-You can download the certificate in PDF format.

 License: